microsoft/WhatTheHack/039-AKSEnterpriseGrade/Coach/Solution-02.md

     - **`nginx-ingress`** - A commercial offering provided by F5
         - Has a "freemium" version that is designed to be upgraded to their paid offering, "`nginx+`".
         - This version bypasses Kubernetes services and route directly to the pods by getting the list of pods from the Kubernetes service definition.
-        - This version is not respecting the readiness probes set on Kubernetes services.
+        - This version was not respecting the readiness probes set on Kubernetes services.
     - **`ingress-nginx`** - Free open-source version by the Kubernetes community
         - This version requires a special annotation to set the health probe path for the Azure Load Balancer when installing it into an AKS cluster.
 - The Microsoft documentation refers to the `ingress-nginx` version.
 However, students may find documentation elsewhere online referring to the `nginx-ingress`.